The Best DLC for Cities: Skylines

 Where Snowfall fell down is that its most important features largely live self-contained in just three maps.
 That’s not a criticism of those maps, either.
 They are beautiful to play on and the freezing temperatures add some much-needed challenge in the early to mid-game.

 But everywhere else, the effects of Snowfall are much less keenly felt.
 Play on a tropical map without any tram lines and you wouldn’t even know you’ve got it installed.
 The hope of seasons wasn’t fully realised and snow stays in one place.
 Winter maps never leave winter, and the other maps never really enter it.
+That means that Snowfall is a bit tricky to recommend above other expansions.
+Building a harsh northern town can be very romantic, and trams are an outstanding addition that I use in almost all my cities.
+But if neither of those are deal breakers for you, then you can safely get other DLC first.

 Read my Snowfall review.

-Buy Snowfall: Humble BundleFanatical.
+Buy Snowfall: Humble Bundle.

 Natural Disasters